maximilianorom77/add_dns_zones/README.md

 ====

-* It tries to match the value of the ns against the value of the ns with the trailing period
+* It tries to match the value of the ns against the value of the ns with the trailing period DONE

 * Never finishes because it cannot delete a zone that it can't find